Contents

 Too Much Light.

-A lot of standard-sized skylights cost 0 to $3,500.
-The bigger the skylight, the greater the price.
-If your roof opening does not fit among the below sizes, expect to pay a minimum of 25% more for the unit than the next-closest standard option on this list.
+Most standard-sized skylights cost 0 to $3,500.
+The bigger the skylight, the higher the price.
+If your roof opening does not fit among the listed below sizes, anticipate to pay at least 25% more for the unit than the next-closest standard option on this list.

 Size (Width by Height) Price.